Is US steering clear of South China Sea under Trump?

 He even hinted that Chinese access to the artificial islands could be restricted by US vessels.

-But as relations between Trump and Chinese president Xi Jinping have improved, with the US prioritizing tensions in the Korean Peninsula, the South China Sea has fallen out of the spotlight.
+But as relations between Trump and Chinese President Xi Jinping have improved, with the US prioritizing tensions in the Korean Peninsula, the South China Sea has fallen out of the spotlight.

+Trump backed down on his pledge to label China as a currency manipulator on his first day in office, while early in his presidency he quickly agreed to honor the "one China" policy that Beijing considers a necessity.

+In the past week, Trump even said he'd call Xi for permission before he spoke to Taiwan's leader over the phone again.

+A US State Department official told CNN that freedom of navigation operations in the South China sea "won't be stopping."

+"They demonstrate a very core principle that the United States will fly, sail, and operate wherever this international law allows," said Patrick Murphy, Deputy Assistant Secretary for East Asian and Pacific Affairs.
+"So this is not about any one country.
+And I can assure you that (the operations) will continue.
+I'm not in a position to offer any more specifics."

-Pentagon spokesman Capt.
-Jeff Davis told CNN Wednesday that US forces operated in the Asia-Pacific region on a daily basis, "including in the South China Sea."
+On Wednesday, Pentagon spokesman Capt.
+Jeff Davis told CNN that US forces operated in the Asia-Pacific region on a daily basis, "including in the South China Sea."

 "All operations are conducted in accordance with international law and demonstrate that the United States will fly, sail, and operate wherever international law allows," he said.

-The Pentagon said the US military will continue with regular freedom of navigation operations but in the future Davis said "these operations will be released publicly in the annual FONOPS report, and not sooner."
+The Pentagon said the US military will continue with regular freedom of navigation operations but in the future, Davis said, "these operations will be released publicly in the annual FONOPS report, and not sooner."

-This would mark a significant change from the Obama administration which publicly discussed South China Sea operations on a routine basis.
+This would mark a significant change from the Obama administration, which publicly discussed South China Sea operations on a routine basis.